 Rep. Byron Cook, who once authored a bill to repeal parent-taught drivers ed in Texas, was listed as “friendly” by the group along with the note: “Against home school.”

 A recent article by the “Dallas Morning News” reported that unions and education groups are organizing statewide to convince more teachers and school officials to vote in the primary elections.
 While encouraging voter participation is fine, you can probably guess which candidates these groups want to have voted out.

 This is driven home by taking a closer look at the Political Action Committee (PAC) donations from one of Texas’ four largest education unions, Texas State Teachers Association.
 The three largest donation recipients among State House candidates are:

 - Rep. Gary VanDeaver: A member of the House Public Education Committee who has steadfastly opposed homeschool legislation by THSC.

 - Bennett Ratliff: A former liberal state representative from Dallas who was defeated by Matt Rinaldi, a champion of family rights and education freedom.

-- Rep. Byron Cook: In addition to attempting a repeal of parent-taught drivers ed several years ago, Rep. Cook has been the chief lieutenant of Speaker Joe Straus, whose leadership team in the House has been the single largest obstacle to passing homeschool, pro-family legislation.
+- Rep. Byron Cook: In addition to attempting a repeal of parent-taught drivers ed several years ago, Cook has been the chief lieutenant of Speaker Joe Straus, whose leadership team in the House has been the single largest obstacle to passing pro-homeschool, pro-family legislation.

-THSC has spent the last four months interviewing and vetting homeschool friendly candidates at every level of government from every corner of the state.
+THSC spends months interviewing and vetting pro-homeschool candidates at every level of government from every corner of the state.
 View the list of THSC-endorsed candidates.